Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 ## Security

-Collision resistance: we reasonably assume only one preimage for each hash,<br />therefore making the data structure's linkage persistent and enduring (until the cryptography becomes compromised 😥).
+- Collision resistance: we reasonably assume only one preimage for each hash,<!-- .element: class="fragment" data-fragment-index="0" -->
+- therefore making the data structure's linkage persistent and enduring<!-- .element: class="fragment" data-fragment-index="1" -->
+- (until the cryptography becomes compromised 😥).<!-- .element: class="fragment" data-fragment-index="2" -->

 Notes: